Gavin O’Reilly may sue over alleged data breach at INM

 Because of INM’s opposition, there would have to be a formal hearing of the application by the trio, the judge said.

-He fixed May 7th for the hearing and also directed the inspectors apppointed last September to investigate INM’s affairs be put on notice of that.
+He fixed May 7th for the hearing and also directed the inspectors appointed last September to investigate INM’s affairs be put on notice of that.

-Last September, the judge appointed two inspectors - barrister Sean Gillane SC, who specialises in criminal law, and Richard Fleck, a UK based solicitor and corporate governance expert - to invetsigate the conduct of affairs at INM.
+Last September the judge appointed two inspectors – barrister Sean Gillane SC, who specialises in criminal law, and Richard Fleck, a UK-based solicitor and corporate governance expert – to investigate the conduct of affairs at INM.

 Their first report is due to be provided to the judge in April.

-ODCE Ian Drennan applied for inspectors in spring 2018 following his office’s year long investigation into matters raised in protected disclosures made in 2016 and 2017 by former INM CEO Robert Pitt and INM’s Chief Financial Officer Ryan Preston.
+ODCE director Ian Drennan applied for inspectors last spring following his office’s year-long investigation into matters raised in protected disclosures made in 2016 and 2017 by former INM chief executive Robert Pitt and chief financial officer Ryan Preston.

-Arising from that investigation, the ODCE raised concerns about issues including an alleged data breach at INM in 2014 involving data being exported from the jurisdiction and interrogated by third parties.
+Arising from that investigation, the ODCE raised concerns about issues including allegations of data being exported from the jurisdiction and interrogated by third parties.

-The then INM Chairman Leslie Buckley, who stepped down in March 2018, has said that was done as a cost-cutting exercise called Operation Quantum.
+Then INM chairman Leslie Buckley, who stepped down in March 2018, has said that was done as a cost-cutting exercise called Operation Quantum.

-He was satisfied many questions “remain to be answered” about “disquieting” issues raised by the ODCE, including the alleged removal from INM, and interrogation, of the data of 19 persons, including journalists, former INM employees and executives and two senior counsel for the Moriarty Tribunal.
+He was satisfied many questions remained to be answered about “disquieting” issues raised by the ODCE, including the alleged removal from INM, and interrogation, of the data of 19 people, including journalists, former INM employees and executives and two senior counsel for the Moriarty tribunal.